Net Energy Metering (NEM) for Solar Customers

 FAQ

 As a NEM customer, you’ll be credited for production of electricity at your applicable retail rates each month.
-Excess generation credits will be indicated on your MCE billing statement, and applied to later monthly usage charges (within the annual period) automatically.
-MCE charges NEM customers for electricity usage on a monthly basis after applying any accrued generation credits – this is different from PG&E’s yearly true-up process in which charges or credits from the year are paid or credited once annually.
+Excess generation credits will be carried forward on your MCE billing statement, and applied to future generation charges (within the annual period) automatically.
+MCE charges NEM customers for electricity usage on a monthly basis after applying any accrued generation credits – this is different from PG&E’s yearly true-up process in which charges or credits are reconciled annually.

 Please note that MCE customers are still subject to a separate true-up for PG&E non-generation charges.